Directed by: Shawn Levy

 Starring: Aria Mia Loberti, Louis Hofmann, Felix Kammerer, Hugh Laurie, Mark Ruffalo, Lars Eidinger, Marion Bailey

 Marie Leblanc (Loberti) is a blind teenager transmitting illegal radio broadcasts in the waning days of the Nazi occupation of France in 1944.
-She calls out for her missing father Daniel (Ruffalo) and Uncle Etienne (Laurie), both members of the French resistance, while speaking in secret codes to the Allies while reading 20,000 Leagues Under the Sea.
+She calls out for her missing father Daniel (Ruffalo) and Uncle Etienne (Laurie), both members of the French resistance, speaking in secret codes to the Allies hidden in her reading of 20,000 Leagues Under the Sea.
 Her broadcasts are picked up by German teenager Werner Pfennig (Hofmann), who has been listening on this frequency since his days in an orphanage, but the person speaking back then was a mysterious professor whose words gave him hope.
 Werner, due to his genius working with radios, is soon scooped up into the Nazi war machine.

 There is nothing Werner displays which shows us that it takes an expert to do what he does.
 Germany apparently had a whole curriculum dedicated to taking apart and putting together radios.
 An average electrician could fix wires and find frequencies.
 Werner is enthralled with Marie's voice, while Reinhold (Eidinger), a poor man's Hans Landa who tracks people for the Gestapo, searches for Marie because he believes a precious stone which would cure his fatal illness and grant him eternal life is in her possession.